ProfileClaw

 Reference / OpenAPI

-Recommended Integration PathRead context first, go deeper second
+Recommended PathRead context first.
+Go deeper second.

 1

-Create an API key
+Create an API Key

 2

-Call Context API first
+Call Context API

 3

-Expand by task
+Expand by Task

-Create an API key
+Create an API Key

-Call Context API first
+Call Context API

-Expand by task
+Expand by Task

 Built for Real Workflows

-Automation workflows
+Automation Workflows

 Integration Principles

-Start with aggregated context before expanding into deeper task endpoints
+Start with aggregated context before task endpoints

-Design for agent continuity, not only for single requests
+Design for agent continuity, not single requests

 Next step